IAmNini/project-3/README.md

 - `/leader-board`

-From the LeaderBoard component we are geting from the index endpoint.
+From the LeaderBoard component we are getting from the index endpoint.

 ```js
 function index (req, res) {